bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 <p></p>
 {% endraw %}

-If some Java method is not marked as operator or infix, we can always define an extension that is, and the standard library will provide such extensions for most popular cases.
+If some Java method is not marked as <code>operator</code> or <code>infix</code>, we can always define an extension that is, and the standard library will provide such extensions for most popular cases.
 ## Constants

 Compile-time constants are important when it comes to annotations: only they can be used as arguments (along with very few extra expressions, namely arrays and annotation constructors).
-So far we took the same “implicit” approach to detecting them as Java does: if a val in an object or on the top level only has only constants in its initializer, it is a compile-time constant.
-This is fragile and presents a possibility of breaking APIs without knowing, so we decided to require the const modifiers on such vals:
+So far we took the same “implicit” approach to detecting them as Java does: if a <code>val</code> in an <code>object</code> or on the top level only has only constants in its initializer, it is a compile-time constant.
+This is fragile and presents a possibility of breaking APIs without knowing, so we decided to require the <code>const</code> modifiers on such <code>val</code>s:

 {% raw %}
 <p></p>